JoaoGFarias/JoaoGFarias.github.io/_posts/2019-01-17-postman_runner.markdown

 author: João Farias
 version: 1.0.0
 tags: api-testing postman postman-series
-description: Let's learn how to run many Postman requests in sequence
+description: Let's learn how to run a manifold of Postman requests
 ---

 See all posts of this series [here](http://thatsabug.com/tag/postman-series.html)